Allow the Simmrin Law Group to help you handle Penal Code 30605 charges.

 A violent crimes lawyer in Los Angeles could provide legal help handling these charges.

-Possession of an Assault Weapon and Legal Defenses
+Legal Defenses for the Possession of an Assault Weapon

 Individuals facing PC 30605 charges in California can build a defense.
 A lawyer can step in to help you handle these accusations.
 Depending upon your situation, a Los Angeles criminal defense lawyer could work to show that: